Skip to content

 A window for adding a new item will appear.
 In this window, you need to give a name to the item in the appropriate field and click the Save button.

-A new item with the name the name you entered will appear in the list.
-When this item will appears, the workflow will be started.
+A new item with the name you entered should appear in the list.
+When this item appears, the workflow will be started.
 In the column with the workflow name, you will see "Changing State...".

 After a while, the name of the first state in which the workflow is currently located will appear in the column.